HunterGReynolds/huntergreynolds.github.io/_posts/2024-12-06-gameboy_hello_world.md

 | $60     | Joypad interrupt |

 See [here](https://gbdev.io/pandocs/Interrupt_Sources.html) for a more detailed description of each interrupt.
-The one we're interested in here is the Vblank interrupt, as this will fire off once per frame, just after the screen is done being drawn.
+The one we're interested in here is the vblank interrupt, as this will fire off once per frame, just after the screen is done being drawn.
 This is important when we want to access VRAM or OAM (sprites and such).
 See [here](https://gbdev.io/pandocs/Rendering.html#ppu-modes) and [here](https://gbdev.io/pandocs/OAM_DMA_Transfer.html#oam-dma-bus-conflicts) for explanations of what is accessible